 "Our titles always look for journalists with NCTJ qualifications.
-Passing industry-standard exams like shorthand at 100 words a minute shows the type of determination and persistence needed to succeed in a newsroom."
+Passing industrystandard exams shows the type of determination and persistence needed to succeed in a newsroom."

-Mark Hudson, head of early talent at News UK, who publish The Times, The Sunday Times and The Sun
+Mark Hudson, head of creative diversity at News UK, who publish The Times, The Sunday Times and The Sun